LogtalkDotOrg/logtalk3/library/mutations/NOTES.md

 _fuzz testing_.

 By default, loading this library loads a set of default mutation algorithms.
-These can be overriden by defining alternative mutations and a custom loader file.
+These can be overridden by defining alternative mutations and a custom loader file.